 Surprise ! (or not)- Now

-I am not sure how the hat fits into my growing suspicion that there is a surprise party planned for my next birthday.
-Maybe it is just a classic use of misdirection on her part.
+I am not sure how the hat fits into my growing suspicion that a surprise party is planned for my next birthday.
+Maybe it is just a classic use of misdirection on Judy’s part.
 Or maybe it is a poltergeist.
 Maybe I am just crazy.
 And it could be a combination of the three.
 How does a hat I have not worn in ten years or touched in, I don’t know how long, have anything to do with a surprise party?
 I will get back to the hat later.

 She promised it would be a small number of our closest friends.
 By then, she had come up with a list of 15.
 I tried to talk her out of it.
 I am not sure I can handle the stress of a large group at this point, friends or not.
 She assured me it would be fine and I should not decide yet.
-She said to “Sleep on it and tell me tomorrow.”
+She said, “Sleep on it and tell me tomorrow.”

 Yep, I go for the “crazy” conclusion too.